 The rule of law is a contested concept.
 Some love it and some love to hate it.
 Critics argue that the rule of law has been co-opted by anti-democratic leaders to lend legitimacy to what are otherwise reprehensible regimes.
 For them, “the rule of law” is as meaningless as it is vague.
+We respectfully disagree.

 The rule of law is a powerful normative concept not despite its many meanings but precisely because of them.
 We believe the rule of law is a rare tent that can unite people from across the political spectrum around the common pursuit of a more just society premised on the rule of law.
-Part of RULE OF LAW NOW’s mandate is to explain what the rule of law is, how and why people disagree over its content, and what it looks like in practice, on the ground in countries with different political systems around the world.
+Part of our mandate is to explain what the rule of law is, how and why people disagree over its content, and what it looks like in practice, on the ground in countries with different political systems around the world.

 If you are interested in learning more about the rule of law, its origins, and its debates, then we recommend you peruse the Stanford Encyclopedia of Philosophy‘s entry on The Rule of Law.
 It includes a comprehensive treatment of the concept in its historical and modern contexts and provides a list for further reading.

 The following organizations offer rule of law-themed information that you may find helpful (listed in alphabetical order):

 - American Bar Association Rule of Law Initiative, website

 - Arab Center for the Development of the Rule of Law and Integrity, website